cnvdya/AWSCloudProject1/GitappCode/README.md

     Creating a blog post, adding image to the post, updating the post, deleting post, viewing all posts etc.
     The images are stored in the cloud using AWS Simple Storage Service.
-    The data related to Blog Posts are stored in RDS MYSQL database Features like comments for user activity will be created in the future.
+    The data related to Blog Posts are stored in RDS MYSQL database Features like comments for user activity will be integrated in the future.
     Each user can view posts from other users, but cannot update/delete others posts, images etc.